openxla/community/rfcs/20230510-common-benchmark-suite.md

 #### Collections of Benchmark Definitions

-Several collections of benchmarks will also be defined in the common benchmark suite, mainly for the comparative benchmarking.
+Several collections of benchmarks will also be defined in the common benchmark suite, initially for the comparative benchmarking.
 The benchmark collections are subject to growth overtime.
 An initial suite has been defined in the **Models** section of
 [OpenXLA Benchmarking Strategy](https://github.com/openxla/community/pull/75).

-#### Example of Classes to Define Common Inference Benchmarks and Using with Compiler
+#### Example of Common Benchmark Definitions and Using with Compilers

 The details of definitions are still subject to change, but here are the examples to help explain the design.